J. Lister Hill: Later life

 In 1969, Hill was awarded the Public Welfare Medal from the National Academy of Sciences.
 He received honorary degrees from thirteen colleges and universities, including the University of Alabama and Auburn University.
 He was a Methodist, a Freemason, a United States Army veteran of World War I—having been assigned to the Seventeenth and Seventy-first United States Infantry Regiments—and a member of the American Legion.

 Hill retired from the Senate in 1969, and was succeeded by fellow Democrat James B. Allen of Gadsden, a former lieutenant governor and a leader of his state's conservative faction.
-Hill died in Montgomery on December 20, 1984, and is interred there at Greenwood Cemetery.
+Hill died in Montgomery on December 20, 1984, a week before what would've been his 90th birthday, and is interred there at Greenwood Cemetery.
 Hill is the namesake of the small community of Listerhill, Alabama.

 His great-grandson, Joseph Lister Hubbard, is a former member of the Alabama House of Representatives from District 73 in Montgomery, holding office between 2010 and 2014.
 He was also the Democratic nominee for Attorney General of Alabama in the 2014 elections.